How much do welders make?

 How much do welders earn?

-The typical welder’s salary can range from £11,063 for an apprentice welder, to around £76,702 for the owner of a welding limited company.
+An average welder’s salary can range from £11,063 for an apprentice welder, to around £76,702 for the owner of a welding limited company.

-Exactly how much you could stand to make as a welder will vary based on many different factors, from your skill level to your specialisms, your location to how long you’ve been in the profession.
-But how much money does the average welder make?
+Exactly how much you could stand to make as a welder will vary based on many different factors.
+These include your skill level, your specialities, your location, and how long you’ve been in the profession.

 Level | Per hour | Per day | Per year | Estimated business costs* | Approximate take home pay |